 While most students choose to earn credit through thier major, minor, college, or certificate program, any UTNY students can opt to earn internship credit through UTNY's internship courses: COM 350-utny / COM 650-utny.

 - RTF majors: three hours of COM 650 may count as Media Studies; it will count towad the RTF 36 hour coursework requirement, but not against the 48 hour RTF limit.

-- Effective Fall 2024: COM 350 and COM 650 counts as a "Career Prep Course" for Communication Studies majors.
+- Effective Fall 2024: COM 350-utny and COM 650-utny counts as a "Career Prep Course" for Communication Studies majors.

 This list is subject to change.
 Please check with your academic advisor, college, school, and department for the most up-to-date information.

-Any UTNY independent study must be created and organized by the participating student and reviewed, approved, and supervised by and staff/faculty in that student’s home college, according to that college’s rules.
+UTNY independent studies must be created and organized by the participating student and reviewed, approved, and supervised by and staff/faculty in that student’s home college, according to that college’s rules.